oneapi-src/oneDAL/docs/source/api/data-management/accessor/row.rst

 .. _api_row_accessor:

 ============
-Row accessor
+Row Accessor
 ============

-The ``row_accessor`` class provides a read-only access to the rows of the :txtref:`table` as :capterm:`contiguous <contiguous data>` :capterm:`homogeneous
+The ``row_accessor`` class provides read-only access to the rows of the :txtref:`table` as :capterm:`contiguous <contiguous data>` :capterm:`homogeneous
 <homogeneous data>` array.